-SACE Stage 2 Economics
+SACE STAGE 2 ECONOMICS

+Faculty Area Humanities

+Credits 20 (full year)

 Prerequisites Grade C in Stage 1 Economics (if studied)

 In Stage 2 Economics, you will explore and analyse a variety of authentic economic contexts to develop, extend, and apply your skills, knowledge, understanding, and capabilities.
 You will develop an understanding that economic thinking can offer insights into many of the issues faced by society.
 You will use an inquiring, critical, and thoughtful approach to your study and further develop the ability to think like an Economist.
 You will apply your economic inquiry skills and knowledge and understanding of economic concepts, principles, and models to analyse and respond to economic problems.